Automated Influencer Platforms Are Selling Out The Industry

 There is something to be said for having an in person meeting with.
 In my experience, people want to do ‘right by you’ if you’ve interacted with them in person.
 Enthusiasm and passion is infectious, but only if people can experience it and see it for themselves.

-Automated influencer marketing are a shortcut that is undermining trust in the long run.
+Automated influencer platforms and marketing are a shortcut that is undermining trust in the long run.

 Influencers are different from banner ads.
 You’re not buying impressions — you’re working with people.
 We need to insert a human element into influencer marketing.